 Being as I believe B-flat and F frequencies of 7.2 Hz, 5.4 Hz and 10.8 Hz are resonant still points against a background vibration of our World, then a Fibonacci series like the one above may be an important insight into how energy is propagated and how our World is structured.
 I would propose that Nautilus shells and all the other reflections of Phi that we can see are actually built on this underlying common resonance – and that’s how it “knows” to construct itself that way, because that’s how the energy resonates and propagates.
 Perhaps this also relates to how bubbles in water “know” how to construct themselves into perfect spheres the way they do, as Buckminster-Fuller once remarked.

-Phi may be evidence of the underlying fractal harmonic propagation of energy – indicating that matter is really a harmonic extension of music.
+Phi appears to be a symptom of the underlying fractal harmonic propagation of energy – indicating that matter is really a harmonic extension of music.
 And music – harmony – is what keeps the universe together.